-University faculty committee members representing each college will be selected by procedures determined by the faculty of the respective colleges.
+Committees University faculty committee members representing each college will be selected by procedures determined by the faculty of the respective colleges.
 The selection of at-large members is coordinated by the University Faculty Organization Committee.
 A faculty member may be not be appointed or elected as an at-large representative to more than one standing committee.
 As specified in their charges (§§2.6 and 2.8), these committees may include ex officio members and/or student members.
 Voting privileges do not extend to any ex officio members of these committees.
 Election or appointment of the at-large faculty members of these committees is scheduled by the UFOC as specified in sections 2.5 and 2.7.
-Each committee shall convene an organizational meeting, prior to the first scheduled UFC meeting of the academic year, at which a quorum of the newly constituted committee is present.
-The purpose of the organizational meeting is to elect officers for the following year.
-Each committee elects a chair and a secretary, and other officers as needed to carry out its duties and notifies the Chair of the University Faculty Organization Committee of the new officers.
+Each committee shall convene an organizational meeting, prior to the last class day of the current academic year, at which a quorum of the newly constituted committee is present.
+The purpose of the organizational meeting is to elect officers for the following year; only those individuals who will serve on the committee the following year may vote for officers.
+Each committee elects a chair and a secretary, and other officers as needed to carry out its duties and notifies the Chair of the University Faculty Council and the Chair of the University Faculty Organization Committee by May 1 of the new officers.
 The chair must be a voting member of the committee.
 The secretary may be a voting member or an ex officio member.
 Ideally, chairs shall have served at least one year on the committee prior to election as chair.
 No member may serve as chair for more than two years during any single term of service.